woodward/vim-flashcards/vim/ex commands.md

 :resize +4                ⮂  Increases the current horizontal window size by 4 lines :resize n                 ⮂  Set the horizontal current window size to n lines :vertical resize n        ⮂  Set the current window width to n

+:ls      ⮂  List the buffers
+:files   ⮂  List the buffers
+:buffers ⮂  List the buffers

+:ls!     ⮂  List all buffers including the unlisted ones

+Buffer status flags (shown with :ls!):

+u  ⮂  Unlisted buffer
+%  ⮂  Buffer for the current window
+#  ⮂  Buffer you switch to with the :edit # command
+a  ⮂  An active buffer
+-  ⮂  Buffer has modifiable option turned off
++  ⮂  Indicates a modified buffer